-Specialty Requirement
+Specialty and Skill-Level Requirement

 The student may earn one degree designed for the specific PAFSC, SDI or RI held.
-At the time of degree completion, the student must be qualified to hold and maintain the degree-applicable occupational specialty per AFMAN 36-2100, Military Utilization and Classification requirements.
+At the time of degree completion, the student must be qualified to hold and maintain the degree-applicable specialty and at least the Journeyman (5-skill level) in that specialty per AFMAN 36-2100, Military Utilization and Classification requirements.
+This does not apply to SDIs, RIs and AFSCs that do not have the Journeyman (5-skill level).